ChimeHQ/ChimeKit/Sources/ChimeKit/Documentation.docc/Context.md

 ## DocumentContext

 A Chime document is modeled with the ``DocumentContext`` structure.
 The only thing guaranteed is a stable identifier.
 Name, type, location on disk, and even project membership can and will change during runtime.
-Extensions have the opportunity to respond to these changes and update internal state using  ``ExtensionProtocol/didChangeDocumentContext(from:to:)-77fdc``.
+Extensions have the opportunity to respond to these changes and update internal state using  ``ApplicationService.didChangeDocumentContext(from:to:)``.
 Depending on the functionality of your extension, context changes can mean internal state must be updated.

 ## Topics